gongahkia/wigo/doc/ideas.md

 > [!NOTE]
 > FOLLOW UP ACTIONS
 >
-> 1. get the base normal chessboard rendering in svelte with 2 player support
+> 1. Get the base normal chessboard rendering in Svelte with 2 player support
-> 2. confirm piece ideas, send to nichole and specify required filetype (probably png i think)
+> 2. Decide cost of each piece
-> 3. decide cost of each piece
+> 3. Add basic wiki page for WIGOC

 # Ideas